bhavik-knight/hck_dns_sfha/readme.md

 ---

 ## Phase 2
-book, thank-you page
+Book, Thank-you page

 - made the paddle logo a home button for the website
   ### challenges:
   - lampstack was very difficult to set up for Ubuntu 20.04 - WSL, switched back to Ubuntu 18.04 - WSL
   - php
   - redirection to a new page after validation
   - to make dark-mode persist on all pages
   - to partially fill the form from the thank-you page for another trip
   - couldn't figure out the hosting part

 ---